Shivang-Agarwal11/Cetpa-Internship-assignment/README.md

 # Cetpa-Internship-assignment

-This repository contains assignment that i was given to complete during my internship in CETPA.
+This repository contains assignment that I was given to complete during my internship in CETPA.